DiddiLeija/DiddiLeija.github.io/index.md

 - [My Python packages](http://diddileija.github.io/py_packages).
 Read about some of my uploaded Python packages.

 (If you want a “more general” profile, go to my [GitHub profile](http://github.com/DiddiLeija)).

+## Why "DiddiLeija"?

+What is "Diddi"?
+Why are you using an image of a masked person?
+I'll give you the answer.

+I love programming, but I also like drawing: I like to write comics.
+One of my characters is named "Diddi" and wears a dark mask, black suit.
+On my comics, Diddi is a digital hero, that hides himself from the rest of the people.
+I have to admit it: I loved Diddi.

+So, when I started to share code with the world, I decided to take the same name, and I made some changes (I added the second name "Leija").
+After that, "DiddiLeija" appears...

+To keep the personality of Diddi, I selected the Jekyll theme `hacker` for my website.
+Now, I think you'll understand more things about me and this site, right?